Wow Your Customers and Save Time With Your Integrated Online + Brick and Mortar Store

 An online integration can also allow you to wow your loyal customers who purchase products from your physical store and online.
 You can do this by offering loyalty rewards points to a customer no matter where they buy.
 It can make customer purchase history available to you in a single place, so you and your sales associates can gain useful insights on specific customers.

 I know I'd be impressed if I could earn loyalty points from a local retailer for purchases I make online or in-store since this functionality seems like the kind of thing reserved for big box retailers with sophisticated and expensive IT systems.

 In order to take advantage of an integrated system like the one described, here you need a website and a POS system that integrates with Shopify.
 There are many POS systems that integrate with Shopify (yes there's even a Shopify POS system), but not all POS systems and integrations are created equal.
 If you're using Shopify POS and you're frustrated with the many feature limitations, you're not alone.

-Make sure you do your homework on both your POS system, and the details of how it connects with your website.
+Make sure you do your homework on both your POS system and the details of how it connects to your website.
 Does inventory sync up in real time?
 Is customer data included in the integration?
 The specific details with regards to your system will depend on the type of business you operate, but whatever your business integrating can help you streamline operations and impress your customers.

-Bindo is a robust and easy to use point of sale system that has a full featured integration with Shopify's ecommerce platform.
-Bindo's integration with Shopify supports all of the things mentioned above: inventory, customers, loyalty, and reports.
-If you're interested in connecting your online and physical storefronts please check out Bindo POS at https://bindopos.com/ or learn more about our Shopify integration by clicking here.
+Bindo is a robust and easy to use point of sale system that has a full-featured integration with Shopify's eCommerce platform.
+If you're interested in connecting your online and physical storefronts please check out Bindo POS or learn more about our Shopify integration by clicking here.